 A version of this experiment is included in our Reactivity of metals video (from 10:35), along with supporting resources, including illustrated technician notes, integrated instructions, worksheets, a structure strip and more.

-Careful thought needs to be given to distribution of the chemicals to the class.
-Solutions could be distributed in test tubes, or in small bottles fitted with droppers for sharing between several pairs of students.
-Metals could be issued in sets.
-The teacher should keep control of the magnesium ribbon, dispensing short lengths when required.
+Give careful thought to the distribution of the chemicals to the class.
+Distribute the solutions in test tubes, or in small bottles fitted with droppers for sharing between several pairs of learners.
+Issue the metals in sets but keep control of the magnesium ribbon, dispensing short lengths when required.

-There should be no flames alight so that students are not tempted to burn pieces of magnesium and the teacher should be alert to the possibility of pieces of magnesium being removed from the laboratory.
+Make sure there are no flames alight so that learners are not tempted to burn pieces of magnesium and be alert to the possibility of pieces of magnesium being removed from the laboratory.

 Equipment